Grain free dog food.

 What's all the fuss about and is it right for my dog?

 As with just about everything these days, whether or not to put your dog on a grain-free diet is hotly debated.
 It's still undecided in the dog world whether dogs are primarily carnivores or omnivores.

-Grain free dog foods have become popular for those wishing to mimic a dog’s natural ancestral diet,
+Grain free dog foods have become popular and it’s easy to see why.

 Compared to the typical kibble or wet food, the best grain free recipes contain more meat protein as well as easy-to-digest animal fats.
 Wheat, gluten and dairy are the most common